cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

-*   **Maintenance**: with each team being responsible for the Autoscaler configuration and infrastructure it may become difficult to make sure that all Autoscalers across the organization follow the same update guidelines.
+*   **Maintenance**: with each team being responsible for the Autoscaler configuration and infrastructure it may become difficult to make sure that all Autoscalers across your organization follow the same update guidelines.
 *   **Audit**: because of the high level of control by each team, a centralized audit may become more complex.